Chinese Red-cooked Pork Belly

 Share this Recipe

-This classic dish illustrates the how essential Chinese ingredients can combine with the rich taste of pork belly to make a unforgettable but simple meal.
+This classic dish illustrates how essential Chinese ingredients (plus the rich taste of pork belly) can combine to make a simple, yet unforgettable meal.

 - 3 tbsp dark soy sauce

 - 2 bunches scallions white and green portions separated

 - 25 g ginger unpeeled, sliced thinly

 - 100 g rock sugar

 - 200 g choy sum or gailan, or other green Chinese vegetable

 Bring a large pot of water to a boil.
 Add the pork belly and reduce to a simmer.
 Cook for 20 minutes, then remove the pork and set aside to cool a little.
 Discard the water.